Finding 3 — Who didn't register, and why

 What non-registrants say

-CPS VOYNOTREG asks respondents who are not registered to select the reason.
-We harmonize the codes into five policy-relevant categories:
+The Current Population Survey (CPS) VOYNOTREG question asks respondents who are not registered to select the reason.
+We harmonize the codes into four policy-relevant categories (this registration question has no separate "logistical" bucket, unlike the registered-non-voter question in Finding 4):

 Pooled across 2000-2024, 18-29 non-registrants.
 The access category dominates across the pooled series, with engagement as the secondary cluster.